-Lokuno is a pet food brand based and sold in South Africa.
+Lokuno is a popular pet food brand that is based and sold in South Africa.
 The word Lokuno is inspired by two Zulu words that mean “simple” and “nutritious”.

-Lokuno manufactures its products locally in South Africa; however, it’s not clear if all of their ingredients are sourced locally or if some are imported.
+Unlike much of the pet food sold in South Africa, Lokuno manufactures its products locally; however, it’s not clear if all of the ingredients used in their recipes are sourced locally or if some are imported from abroad.

 Lokuno Product Range

-Lokuno’s cat food range is even smaller than their dog food range and consists of just two recipes.
+Once again, when we first investigated Lokuno, their cat food range was even smaller than their dog food range and consisted of just two recipes.
 A Chicken and Rice recipe for adult cats and another for kittens.
-It isn’t clear why they don’t produce the senior version of this product as they do for their dog food range.

 Below is an example of the nutrition provided by a Lokuno dog food recipe.

-The nutrition provided by Lokuno cat food is poor and consists of moderate proportions of protein and fat and a significant proportion of carbohydrates.
+The nutrition provided by Lokuno cat food recipes is also poor when compared to other cat food brands and consists of moderate proportions of protein and fat and a significant proportion of carbohydrates.

 Cats are obligate carnivores and thrive best on a diet high in animal and fish-based protein and fat with minimal plant matter and carbohydrates.